Back in July 2018, Google Chrome made some changes that now impact many websites, including the sites you and your clients use to run your businesses.

 If you don’t have a SAGE Website and you need to make the leap to an SSL certified website, you can start right here with a free 30-day trial.

 Full-site SSL will also enhance your SEO ranking in Google search results.
 Google has announced that any time their algorithm must choose between a secure site and an insecure site, it will always place the SSL certified site first.
 Which means adding SSL will let you skip ahead in line with millions of insecure websites behind you.

-Please reach out to us if you have any other questions about Google Chrome’s upcoming changes.
+Please reach out to us if you have any other questions about Google Chrome’s security changes.
 And also read our article on How to Protect Your Promotional Products Business from Hackers.